brianrahula/binus-laundry/README.md

 # How To Contribute

-To joining this app development, contact us by email: brianrahula@outlook.com
+To joining this app development, contact us by email to: brianrahula@outlook.com